Shopify/eng-intern-assessment-react/SETUP.md

 This document provides detailed instructions for setting up, testing, and contributing to the InternAssessmentSolution project.

+Note: The InternAssessment solution branch is from https://github.com/EDHE08232001/InternAssessmentSolution.git, where I implemented all components and tests for the fron-end challenge

 ## Prerequisites

 Ensure you have the following installed before you begin: